-To help educate its customers and communities, ShopRite publishes an environmental newsletter called ShopRite Earth News.
+To help educate our customers and communities, ShopRite publishes an environmental newsletter called ShopRite Earth News.
 Since 2000, this award-winning publication informs ShopRite customers on how they can become more “green” through reducing their own energy use, composting at home to reduce waste and other ways they can help reduce their impact on the environment.
-Click here to view ShopRite Earth News 2013.
+We also include retail examples, so you know all of the things our sustainable ShopRite stores are doing to go green.
+Click here to view ShopRite Earth News 2016.

 Philanthropy is not a new idea for Wakefern.
 One example is our “Partners in Caring Program” designed to fight hunger.
 But did you know that we have helped a number of environmental non-government organizations (E-NGO’s) for a number of years?
 Click here to find out who they are!